leanprover-community/mathlib3/archive/imo/README.md

   and this is a reasonable place to collect Lean samples of IMO problems.
 * As with the rest of `/archive/`, we want to have high quality examples covering elementary mathematics, available as learning materials.
-* They are a popular as a first contribution to mathlib, and an opportunity to teach new contributors how to write code Lean code.
+* They are popular as a first contribution to mathlib, and an opportunity to teach new contributors how to write Lean code.

 That said, IMO problems also come at a cost:
 * reviewing pull requests by first time contributors can be very time-consuming